Global Impact and Balancing Act: Deciphering the Effect of Fluorination on B1s Binding Energies in Fluorinated $h$-BN Nanosheets

-Figure \ref{fig:Bc:fluo}(c) shows BE at B$_\text{c}$ during the gradual fluorination (B$\rightarrow$N$\rightarrow$B$\rightarrow$B$\rightarrow$N$\rightarrow$N)\cite{radhakrishnan2017fluorinated}, where sensitive influence was observed.
-Interestingly, fluorination at a B (N) site always leads to an additional decrease (increase) of 0.14-1.06 (1.07-2.14) eV in the BE of B$_\text{c}$, showing evident competition.
-Comparison of the absolute values of blue and red shifts indicates a stronger influence of fluorine atoms F(N) than F(B).
-It is noteworthy that when there are equal numbers of N- and B-site fluorination, configurations ii ($n_\text{F(B)}$=$n_\text{F(B)}$=1) and vi ($n_\text{F(B)}$=$n_\text{F(B)}$=3), it always leads to a blue shift (1.07 and 3.08 eV, respectively) as compared to $h$-BN.
+Figure \ref{fig:Bc:fluo}c shows the binding energies at B$_\text{c}$ during the gradual fluorination (B$\rightarrow$N$\rightarrow$B$\rightarrow$B $\rightarrow$N$\rightarrow$N)\cite{radhakrishnan2017fluorinated}, where sensitive influence was observed.
+Interestingly, fluorination at a B (N) site consistently results in an additional decrease (increase) of 0.14--1.06 (1.07--2.14) eV in the BE of B$_\text{c}$, indicating evident competition.
+Comparison of the absolute values of the blue and red shifts indicates a stronger influence of F(N) than F(B).
+Notably, when there are equal numbers of N- and B-site fluorination, configurations ii ($n_\text{F(B)}$=$n_\text{F(B)}$=1) and vi ($n_\text{F(B)}$=$n_\text{F(B)}$=3) consistently lead to a blue shift (1.07 and 3.08 eV, respectively) compared to $h$-BN.
 All calculations here show a range of 189.25-192.92 eV.
-One may comment the numbers do not precisely coincide with the two representative experiments at 188.68\cite{venkateswarlu2019effective} and 191.0 eV\cite{radhakrishnan2017fluorinated}.
-Firstly, the experiment by Radhakrishnan \cite{radhakrishnan2017fluorinated}, as depicted in our Fig. \ref{fig:exp}, pertains to low F concentrations.
-Measurement at higher F concentrations\cite{radhakrishnan2017fluorinated} revealed a peak at approximately 195 eV (not included in our Fig. \ref{fig:exp}).
+One might argue that the numbers do not precisely coincide with the two representative experiments at 188.68\cite{venkateswarlu2019effective} and 191.0 eV\cite{radhakrishnan2017fluorinated}.
+Firstly, the experiment by Radhakrishnan \cite{radhakrishnan2017fluorinated}, as depicted in our Figure \ref{fig:exp}, pertains to low F concentrations.
+Measurement at much higher F concentrations\cite{radhakrishnan2017fluorinated} revealed a peak at approximately 195 eV (not included in our Figure \ref{fig:exp}).
 Secondly, our analysis here is only for one atom (B$_\text{c}$), whereas experiments detect statistical results (over many nonequivalent borons).
-Nevertheless, even at this juncture of only B$_\text{c}$ calculations, we already clearly distinguished the contribution of different sites, and show that the BE can be modulated through competitive fluorination at various sites.
+Nevertheless, even at this stage of only B$_\text{c}$ calculations, we have already clearly distinguished the contribution of different sites, and demonstrated that BE can be modulated through competitive fluorination at various sites.